kovidgoyal/calibre/manual/faq.rst

     Kindle firmware tends to malfunction if you disable the generation of the end-of-file inline ToC.
 So it is recommended that you leave the generated ToC alone.
-If you create an AZW3 file with a metadata ToC and no end-of-file generated ToC, some features ont he Kindle will not work, such as the Page Flip feature.
+If you create an AZW3 file with a metadata ToC and no end-of-file generated ToC, some features on the Kindle will not work, such as the Page Flip feature.

 The covers for my MOBI files have stopped showing up in Kindle for PC/Kindle for Android/iPad etc.